choyiny/cscc09.com/src/content/coursework/project-proposal.md

 <u>Projects will NOT receive a passing grade (i.e. adjusted to <=49) if the above requirements are not fulfilled.</u>

-## ⚠️ Ineligible elements ⚠️

-> Projects will not be given credit for the following items:
+## ⚠️ Elements that will not be graded or given extra credit ⚠️

 - Deployment with Kubernetes
 - “Real-time” web chat
 - “Real-time” video chat
 - Object galleries (such as PDF galleries, video galleries, eBook galleries, etc.)
 - Usage of non-web-focused frameworks, like three.js.
-(Feel free to use it as a supporting element)
+(Feel free to use it as a supporting element!
+It looks good)

 ## Final Presentations